lotus-NLS/Jaguar/readme.md

 	- **Guarantee after init complete** and **assume at any point after init complete**: Class attributes conform to init type hint

-### II: Naming (see also: [python-naming-convention](https://github.com/naming-convention/naming-convention-guides/tree/master/python))
+### II: Naming
+- Stick to pythonic case and spacing conventions (see also: [python-naming-convention](https://github.com/naming-convention/naming-convention-guides/tree/master/python):
+  - source files: lowercase w/ snake_case,
+  - functions:  lowercase w/ snake_case
+  - classes: everything else: CamelCase
-- All functions are named as verbs and classes as nouns.
+Functions are named as verbs and classes as nouns.
-- Functions that return something are of the format `get_[object]` or if the function initializes and returns the object `create_[object]` or  `make_[object]`
+- Functions that return something are of the format `get_[object]` or if the function initializes and returns the object `create_[object]`, `make_[object]` or `retrieve_[object]`
 - Getter methods/functions i.e. all functions prefixed with `get` do absolutely nothing except return and possibly print debug info
-- Case and spacing conventions:
-  - Modules (Python source file): lowercase w/ snake_case,
-  - functions,  lowercase w/ snake_case
-  - classes, everything else: CamelCase
+- Names are searchable and distinguishable, so word trees differ by prefix not by suffix; get_elements() and get_element() both being defined is a recipe for disaster
+- Hungarian notations is only used when the object appears as several types throughout the program

-### III: Downward depenency arrangement
+### III: Vertical arrangment

-- Wherever possible arrange modules so that dependency/reference relation (y depends on x) points downward i.e. if y depends on x then  x is placed below y
+- Wherever possible, modules are arranged so that dependency/reference relation (y depends on x) points downward i.e. if y depends on x then  x is placed below y
-- I.e.: Highest level modules/submodules first then the methods they depend on below; In doing so, minimize the vertical distance between modules
+- I.e.: Highest level modules/submodules first then the methods they depend on below; In doing so also, minimize the vertical distance between modules
 - Apply this both for text within a file and files within a directory

 ### IV: Imports